eddyem/stm32samples/F1-nolib/chronometer/Readme.md

 - PC13 - buzzer

+## LEDS

+- LED0 - shining when there's no PPS signal, fades for 0.25s on PPS
+- LED1 - don't shines if no GPS found, shines when time not valid, blinks when time valid

 ### Not implemented yet:

 - PA5,6,7 (SCK, MISO, MOSI) - SPI
 - PB0 - TRIG4 - ADC channel 8
 - PB6/7 (SCL, SDA) - I2C